naiveHobo/pdfviewer/README.md

 # PDFViewer
-PDFViewer is a GUI, written using python3 and tkinter, which lets you view PDF documents.
+PDFViewer is a GUI tool, written using python3 and tkinter, which lets you view PDF documents.

 ## Installation
 To install PDFViewer along with the dependencies: